ditiansm2015/Heart_Disease_Prediction/README.md

 https://www.kaggle.com/ronitf/heart-disease-uci

-Make sure that the CSV file name on local system and in the below code is same.
+Make sure that the CSV file name on local system and inside pd.read_csv() is same.
 Else it will throw an error

-df = pd.read_csv('heart_disease_dataset.csv')